SSWConsulting/SSW.Rules.Content/rules/have-an-induction-program/rule.md

 \
 What SugarLearning does is aggregate your learning items into the one space to make it easy for you to complete your induction.
 Once you've done your reading, the follow-up quizzes help you confirm what you have learned.

 It's also a great continuous learning tool that shows employees where to find relevant information and also tests their knowledge.
-It especially useful when a process changes as the learning item can be invalidated and all employees informed to complete a new process.
+It especially useful when a process changes, as a learning item can be invalidated and all employees informed to complete a new process.

 Certain jobs have a module and completing them is like giving them a license to do that job.

 ### What's what?

-> **SugarLearning** is an induction program for things you must complete before start working… E.g. Before you do a Spec Review, you must have done Module Spec Review.
-It’s like getting your license.
-If you find exceptions please let us know.\
+> **SugarLearning** is an induction program for things you must complete before start working… E.g. Before you do a Spec Review, you must have done the Module - Spec Review.
+It’s like getting your license.\
 > \
-> The **Intranet** is the location of all information, standards and how to’s that must be private.
+> The **Intranet** is the location of all information, standards and "how-tos that must be private.
 In some project we have specific **Wiki’s** for those too.\
 > \
-> **Rules** is where we kept all information, standards and how to’s that can be public.
+> **Rules** is where we kept all information, standards and "how-tos that can be public.\
+> \

-\- Adam Cogan
+> - Adam Cogan